javedmshah/javedmshah.github.io/index.md

 **1Kosmos Inc.**
-Global Head of Product (SVP), Blockchain based Identity and Access Assurance Platform Responsible for defining and executing the identity and access management vision and AI/AML roadmap for our blockchain based Know Your Customer (KYC) SaaS platform.
+Global Head of Product (SVP), Blockchain based Identity and Access Assurance Platform Responsible for defining and executing the vision and roadmap for a know your customer identity assurance platform.
 Designed and built developer.1kosmos.com.

 **ForgeRock**
 Sr. Director of Product, Identity Cloud